Nuitka/Nuitka/Developer_Manual.rst

   Before milestone 2 and 3, we used ``0.3.x`` version numbers.
 After almost reaching 3, and beginning with 4, we use "0.4.x" version numbers.
-Due to an interface change, "0.5.x" version numbers are being used.
+Due to an interface change, ``0.5.x`` version numbers are being used.

+  Due to reaching type inference in code generation, even if only starting, the `0.6.x`` version numbers were started to be used.
+This stage should allow quick progress in performance for individual releases.

 - Future:

-  When we start to have sufficient amount of type inference in a stable release, that will be ``0.6.x`` version numbers.
   With ``ctypes`` bindings in a usable state it will be ``0.7.x``.

 - Final: